 Just because there’s a frost, doesn’t necessarily mean your trees will be damaged.
 Your crop might be affected, but it might not!

-However it’s certainly true that some fruit trees are more likely to be damaged by frosts than others.
+However, it’s certainly true that frost is more likely to damage some fruit trees than others.
 The hierarchy of frost-sensitive fruit trees is:

-- almonds and apricots are most frost-sensitive, then
+- almonds and apricots are the most frost-sensitive, then

 - peaches and nectarines,